hresham/Matlab-Code-/README.md

 4/8/24 - Implemented kill switch and tweak turn degree

 Today was an important day.
 We took off one touch sensor and turned it into a kill switch to make the process easier.
 We implemented a test case to be able to pick up grandma at blue and drop off grandma.
 Lowered the color sensor to the ground so it better senses the color.
 It was also touching the right wheel so we pushed the claw that will be picking up grandma half an inch with another lego piece.
+Cable management overall has been solved with adding a few lego peices to hold them together without interferring in the process of picking up grandma.